casper-ecosystem/cep-85/client-js/README.md

 > NOTE: Since version `1.3`, both `casper-js-sdk` and `@make-software/ces-js-parser` are peer dependencies.
 If you use npm version `<7`, you may need to install both dependencies manually.

+> **IMPORTANT:** The class Client in client.ts is duplicated in every CEP JS client.
+Any modifications made to this class must be reflected across all instances of CEP clients to ensure consistency.
+Be sure to update all relevant CEP JS clients whenever changes are made to this class.

 ## Prepare

 Run the following command to copy the CEP-85 contract Wasm file to the `/wasm/` folder: